dacr/code-examples-manager/README.md

 _Start small, make it works quickly, and then refactor !_

 A lot of thanks to [Li Haoyi][lihaoyi] for his wonderful work on [ammonite][amm] which is probably the best solution for code examples and scripting in [scala][scala].

-## What it does

-Code examples manager operations :
-- It searches for code examples from the given directories roots
-  - Search recursively
-  - Only files with given extensions are selected
-  - Selects code examples if and only if they contain a unique identifier (UUID)
-- It publishes or updates remote code examples
-  - the code example publish scope (`publish` keyword) select target destinations
-    - comma separated publish activation keyword (`activation-keyword` parameter in configuration)
-  - It adds or updates a global summary of all published examples

-## code examples
+## Code examples

-In order to be published code examples must come with a description header inserted using single line comments.
+In order to be published your code examples must come with a description header inserted using single line comments.
+You must provide a unique identifier (UUID) to each of your example, as well as a summary and publish keywords which define remote destinations.

 Example for languages using `//` for line comments :
 ```scala